theholy7/seldon-project/README.md

 Make sure you have Helm and Minikube installed and running.
 Make sure that `kubectl` is correctly configured to apply changes to Minikube.

+To deploy Seldon Core on Minikube use the script in `./scripts/start_seldon_core.sh`.

+To remove Seldon Core you can run `./scripts/remove_seldon_core.sh`.

+Install ambassador with `helm install ambassador stable/ambassador`.

+Run `go run main.go --filepath seldon_deployment.json`.
+This will deploy an example mock model to Minikube.

+Run on a new terminal `minikube tunnel` to get an external IP for ambassador.
+You can check the IP by doing `kubectl get svc --all-namespaces`

+Run `curl -XPOST -k http://<Ambassador-IP>/seldon/default/seldon-model/api/v0.1/predictions -v`.
+The response will be an error, but we sucessfully reached the mock model deployed.

 ## Useful commands

 Use `kubectl get sdep` to check if a SeldonCustomDeployment exists.

-To deploy Seldon Core on Minikube use the script in `./scripts/start_seldon_core.sh`.
-To remove Seldon Core you can run `./scripts/remove_seldon_core.sh`

 ## Version used